Charles Pierrepont, 4th Earl Manvers: Career

 Born in London, he was the eldest son of Sydney William Herbert Pierrepont, 3rd Earl Manvers.
 He was educated at Eton, and was styled by the courtesy title of Viscount Newark from 1860 until succeeded to his father's peerage in January 1900.

-Newark was a sub-lieutenant in the Grenadier Guards from 1872 until retiring in 1880, and subsequently held a variety of positions in the Yeomanry and Volunteers: captain in the South Nottinghamshire Yeomanry Cavalry; major in the 2nd Volunteer Battalion (later 8th Bn), Sherwood Foresters) and honorary colonel from 1904; Brigadier-General commanding the North Midland Brigade 1896–1908.
+Newark was a sub-lieutenant in the Grenadier Guards from 1872 until retiring in 1880, and subsequently held a variety of positions in the Yeomanry and Volunteers: captain in the South Nottinghamshire Yeomanry Cavalry; major in the 2nd Volunteer Battalion (later 8th Bn), Sherwood Foresters) and honorary colonel from 1904; colonel commanding the North Midland Brigade 1896–1908.
 In November 1901 he received the Volunteer Officers' Decoration (VD) for his contribution to the North Midlands Infantry Volunteers.

 He was elected at the 1885 general election as the Member of Parliament (MP) for the Newark division of Nottinghamshire.
 He was re-elected unopposed in 1886 and 1892, and stood down at the 1895 general election.
 However, his Conservative successor Harold Heneage Finch-Hatton resigned in 1898, and Viscount Newark was returned unopposed at the resulting by-election.
 He held the seat until his succession to the peerage in 1900.

 The 4th Earl was a keen sportsman and was Master of the Rufford Hunt from 1900.